NVIDIA/aistore/docs/s3compat.md

 ## Presigned S3 requests

-AIStore also supports (passing through) [presignd S3 requests](https://docs.aws.amazon.com/search/doc-search.html?searchPath=documentation-guide&searchQuery=presigned&this_doc_product=Amazon%20Simple%20Storage%20Service&this_doc_guide=User%20Guide).
+AIStore also supports (passing through) [presigned S3 requests](https://docs.aws.amazon.com/search/doc-search.html?searchPath=documentation-guide&searchQuery=presigned&this_doc_product=Amazon%20Simple%20Storage%20Service&this_doc_guide=User%20Guide).

 To use this _feature_, you need to enable it - as follows: